Have you Been Charged with Possession of Marijuana with Intent to Distribute in Georgia?

 What has to be Proven

-To be guilty of possession of marijuana with intent to distribute, the State must demonstrate that the accused is guilty beyond a reasonable doubt.
+To be guilty of possession of marijuana with intent to distribute in Georgia, the State must demonstrate that the accused is guilty beyond a reasonable doubt.
 It is unlawful for any person to possess a controlled substance in Georgia and therefore, the State must show that the accused possessed marijuana with the intent to distribute it.
 The intent part will require the most proof by the state, but they could use witness testimony or other evidence to show there was intent to distribute marijuana.
 It is important to have a Lawyer on your side to help fight against the State's allegations.
 Call us today to help you fight back.

 Penalty for Possession of Marijuana with Intent to Distribute

-The penalty for committing possession of marijuana with intent to distribute will be a prison sentence between one and ten years and will be deemed a felony.
+The penalty for committing possession of marijuana with intent to distribute in Georgia will be a prison sentence between one and ten years and will be deemed a felony.
 O.C.G.A. §16-13-30(j)(2).
 For a second or subsequent conviction, the prison term increases to no less than ten years and up to forty years or it is possible to be given a life prison term.

 However, possession with intent to distribute within 1,000 feet of school grounds, a park, housing project, or in a drug-free zone has it is own consequences.
 In any of those situations, the penalty will be a felony punishable by up to twenty years in prison and/or a fine up to $20,000 for the first offense.
 For a second or subsequent offense, the penalty increases to a minimum of five years in prison but no more than forty years and/or a fine up to $40,000.